Scheme of delegation

 being an application which meets the definition of a local development as specified in the Town and Country Planning (Hierarchy of Developments) (Scotland) regulations 2009.

 Explanation: This authority excludes applications meeting the definition of a National Development (listed in the National Planning Framework) or a Major Development (listed in the schedule to the Town and Country Planning (Hierarchy of Developments) (Scotland) regulations 2009).

-- where it is proposed to approve an application to which there is a substantial body of opposition comprising at least 5 letters of representation from separate households each letter containing material planning comments and received within a relevant period provided in regulations for submission of representations.
+- Where it is proposed to approve an application to which there is a substantial body of opposition comprising at least 5 individual letters of representation from separate households, the relevant Community Council, Civic Society or Amenity Society, each letter containing material planning comments and received within a relevant period provided in regulations for submission of representations.

-- where, within one month of receipt and validation of the application, notice is given to the appointed officer under Section 17 of the Planning etc (Scotland) Act 2006 (Section 43A (6) of the Town and Country Planning (Scotland) Act 1997), that a Committee of the Council intends to determine the application.
-Such notification (which shall be referred to as a “Member Referral”) shall only be valid when signed by 5 members of the Council and shall include a statement of the planning reasons why the decision has been taken.
+- Where, within one month of receipt and validation of the application, notice is given to the appointed officer under Section 17 of the Planning etc (Scotland) Act 2006 (Section 43A (6) of the Town and Country Planning (Scotland) Act 1997), that our Committee intends to determine the application.
+Such notification (which shall be referred to as a “Member Referral”) shall only be valid when signed by 5 of our members and shall include a statement of the planning reasons why the decision has been taken.

 - Submitted by an elected Member of ours